kammysay/Portal_2D/README.md

 * 2 - sludge / water
 * 3 - portal wall (for vertical portals)
 * 4 - portal floor/ceiling (for horizontal portals)
+* 5 - activated portal wall (activated by button on)
+* 6 - end door (level finished when player reaches this)
 ### **Collision Map**
 This map is used for detecting collisions between the map and sprites.
 Every element in this 2D list is either a 0 (no collision) or a 1 (collision).
 Any block that isn't a 0 or a 2 (air or water) in world_map will be set to 1 in collision_map (something the player will collide with).